Lyme Disease infographic summarizes Lyme Disease contraction, symptoms, and treatment options for individuals who get it.

 - >10,000,000 — The number of dollars spent by Massachusetts on mosquito control

-Ways to get Lyme disease
+Ways to Get Lyme disease

 Insect bites, particularly from Deer ticks, European sheep ticks, fleas, body lice.

-12 Tests for determination of Lyme disease or co-infections
+Risk for Getting Lyme disease or Co-infections

-Initial consideration for testing for Lyme disease includes:
+The initial consideration for testing for Lyme disease includes: